Roddy Piper

-Roderick George Toombs (April 17, 1954 – July 31, 2015), better known as ”Rowdy” Roddy Piper, was a Canadian professional wrestler, amateur wrestler, and actor.
+Roderick George Toombs (April 17, 1954 – July 31, 2015), known by his ring name "Rowdy" Roddy Piper, was a Canadian professional wrestler and actor.

 In professional wrestling, Piper was best known to international audiences for his work with the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling (WCW) between 1984 and 2000.
-Although he was Canadian, because of his Scottish heritage he was billed as coming from Glasgow and was known for his signature kilt and bagpipe entrance music.
+Although he was Canadian, Piper was billed as coming from Glasgow, Scotland and was known for his signature kilt and bagpipe entrance music, in reference to his Scottish heritage.
 Piper earned the nicknames "Rowdy" and "Hot Rod" by displaying his trademark "Scottish" short temper, spontaneity, and quick wit.
 According to The Daily Telegraph, he is "considered by many to be the greatest 'heel' (or villain) wrestler ever".

-One of wrestling's most recognizable stars, Piper headlined multiple PPV events, including the WWF and WCW's respective premier annual events, WrestleMania and Starrcade.
-He accumulated 34 championships and hosted the popular WWF/E interview segment "Piper's Pit", which facilitated numerous kayfabe feuds.
+As one of wrestling's most recognizable stars, Piper headlined multiple pay-per-view events, including the WWF and WCW's respective premier annual events, WrestleMania and Starrcade.
+He accumulated 34 championships and hosted the popular WWF/WWE interview segment "Piper's Pit", which facilitated numerous kayfabe feuds.
 In 2005, Piper was inducted into the WWE Hall of Fame by Ric Flair, who dubbed him "the most gifted entertainer in the history of professional wrestling".

-Outside of wrestling, Piper acted in dozens of films and TV shows, most notably taking the lead role of John Nada in the 1988 cult classic They Live and a recurring role as a deranged professional wrestler called Da' Maniac on the FX comedy series It's Always Sunny in Philadelphia.
+Outside of wrestling, Piper acted in dozens of films and TV shows.
+Most notably, he took the lead role of John Nada in the 1988 cult classic They Live, and a recurring role as deranged professional wrestler Da' Maniac on the FX comedy series It's Always Sunny in Philadelphia.

 Early life

-Roderick George Toombs was born in Saskatoon, Saskatchewan, on April 17, 1954, the son of Eileen (née Anderson) and Stanley Baird Toombs.
+Roderick George Toombs was born in Saskatoon, Saskatchewan, on April 17, 1954, the son of Eileen (née Anderson), a Scottish-Canadian and Stanley Baird Toombs, an Anglo-Canadian.
+He had family roots in British Columbia and Wisconsin, and was of partial Scottish descent on his mother's side.
 He was raised in Winnipeg, Manitoba, and attended Windsor Park Collegiate.
-His father was an officer with the CN Rail Police (Canadian National Railway) while they lived in The Pas, Manitoba.
-After being expelled from junior high for having a switchblade in school and falling out with his father, Toombs left home and stayed in youth hostels.
+His father was an RCMP officer while they lived in The Pas, Manitoba.

+After being expelled from junior high school for having a switchblade and falling out with his father, Toombs left home and stayed in youth hostels.
 Several professional wrestlers hired him to run errands as he picked up odd jobs at nearby gyms.
 As a young man, he became proficient in playing the bagpipes, though he repeatedly stated that he was unsure exactly where he picked them up.
 His childhood (and lifelong) best friend was ex-NHL player Cam Connor.

+Piper was an amateur boxer before he became a professional wrestler.
+He sometimes claimed to have won a Golden Gloves championship, though their lists of champions do not include any of his names.
+He was awarded a black belt in Judo from Gene LeBell.